Relative elegance and cartesian cubes with one connection: Semilattice cubical sets

-\begin{proposition} In a cylindrical model category, any cofibrant homotopy retract of a weakly contractible object is weakly contractible. \end{proposition} \begin{proof} Let a homotopy retract $s \co X \to Y$, $r \co Y \to X$, $h \co \Cyl{X} \to X$ from $rs$ to $\id_X$ be given with $X$ cofibrant and $Y$ weakly contractible.
-Consider the following diagram:
+\begin{corollary} In a cylindrical model category, any cofibrant homotopy retract of a weakly contractible object is weakly contractible. \end{corollary} \begin{proof} Let a homotopy retract $s \co X \to Y$, $r \co Y \to X$, $h \co \Cyl{X} \to X$ from $rs$ to $\id_X$ be given with $X$ cofibrant and $Y$ weakly contractible.
+By \cref{homotopy-rel-weak-equivs}, $rs$ is a weak equivalence.
+Since $Y$ is weakly contractible, any endomorphism on $Y$ is a weak equivalence by 2-out-of-3.
+As the two binary sub-composites of the ternary composite $X \overset{s}\to Y \overset{r}\to X \overset{s}\to Y$ are weak equivalences, both $r$ and $s$ are weak equivalences by 2-out-of-6~\cite[Remark 2.1.3]{riehl14}. \end{proof}